RubixML/ML/docs/inference.md

 ```

 ## Single Predictions
-Sometimes, especially in real-time systems, you'll want to make a prediction on just a single sample at a time.
-To make a prediction on a single sample, pass the raw sample to the `predictSample()` method available on the [Learner](learner.md) interface.
+Sometimes, you'll just want to make a prediction on a single sample instead of an entire dataset.
+To return a single prediction from the model, pass the raw sample to the `predictSample()` method available on the [Learner](learner.md) interface ensuring that the features are in the same order as when the learner was trained.

 ```php
 $prediction = $estimator->predictSample([0.25, 3, 'furry']);